 Given the relative risks associated with marijuana and alcohol, the authors recommend "risk management prioritization towards alcohol and tobacco rather than illicit drugs."
 And they say that when it comes to marijuana, the low amounts of risk associated with the drug "suggest a strict legal regulatory approach rather than the current prohibition approach."

+Of the seven drugs included in the study, alcohol was the deadliest at an individual level, followed by heroin, cocaine, tobacco, ecstasy, methamphetamines, and marijuana.
+Previous studies consistently ranked marijuana as the safest recreational drug, but it was not known that the discrepancy was this large.
 The researchers determined the mortality risk by comparing a lethal dose of each substance with the amount typically used.
 Not only was marijuana the lowest of the drugs tested, but there was such a gap between its lethal and typical doses that they classified it as the only "low mortality risk" drug..

 People should be allowed to use cannabis to help treat their medical conditions, The UKs deputy PM Nick Clegg said today.The Deputy Prime Minister said cannabis should be available in a 'straightforward legal way' to help people alleviate their symptoms.